 where $p_{y}$ and $p_{z}$ are the momentum components of the atom, and $\mu _{z}$ is the $z$ component of $\vec{\mu }$.
-When a beam of atoms goes through the Stern-Gerlach magnet with the spins of the atomic electrons initially oriented at random $\mu _{z}$ can take on all values between $+\mu $ and $- \mu $, and the deflection angle can take on all values between the corresponding extreme values $\pm \mu (\partial B_{z}/\partial z)(\Delta t/p_{y})$.
-On the screen behind the magnet one would therefore observe one single spot elongated along the $z$ direction.
-What is actually observed, however, are two separate spots corresponding to the above two extreme values of $\alpha _{z}$, with
+When a beam of atoms goes through the Stern-Gerlach magnet with the spins of the atomic electrons initially oriented at random, $\mu _{z}$ can take on all values between $+\mu $ and $- \mu $, and the deflection angles can take on all values between the corresponding extreme values $\pm \mu (\partial B_{z}/\partial z)(\Delta t/p_{y})$.
+On the screen behind the magnet, the sensitive region, one would therefore observe one single spot elongated along the $z$ direction.
+What is actually observed, however, is two separate spots corresponding to the above two extreme values of $\alpha _{z}$, with

-corresponding to the electron spin value $s = \hbar /2$ in formula (43).
+corresponding to the electron spin value $s = \hbar /2$ in formula (2.3).
 The upper spot on the screen thus corresponds to spin-up electrons and the lower spot to spin-down electrons with respect to the axis of the apparatus.

-So far our considerations of the Stern-Gerlach experiment have been independent of the interpretation since they have been formulated with beams consisting of many atomic electrons.
-The difficulties arise when the behavior of the individual electron wavepackets of the beam are considered.
-The single wavepacket develops into two coherent parts, one corresponding to spin up and the other corresponding to spin down, and it covers both the upper and the lower path in portions that can be calculated by the standard formulas.
-According to the orthodox view of the Copenhagen interpretation it is only in a subsequent measurement, for example, when a black spot at the proper ``up'' position on the screen is observed, that the packet contracts and is reduced to a pure spin-up eigenpacket.
-When we choose not to look at the measurement device no reduction can occur.$^{(123)}$
+So far our considerations of the Stern-Gerlach experiment have been independent of our interpretation since they have been formulated with beams consisting of many atomic electrons.
+Difficulties arise when the behaviour of the individual electron wavepackets of the beam is considered.
+Any single wavepacket is fanned out into two coherent parts, one corresponding to spin up and the other corresponding to spin down, and it covers both the upper and the lower path in portions that can be calculated by the standard formulas (cf. formula (2.5) below).
+According to the orthodox version of the Copenhagen interpretation it is only in a subsequent measurement, for example, when a black spot at the proper ``up'' position on the screen is observed, that the packet contracts and is reduced to a pure spin-up eigenpacket.
+When we choose not to look at the measurement device, no reduction can occur \cite{Wig}.